bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 41°
-- Cloudy
+- Rain
 - 62% humidity
-- 14 mph wind
+- 15 mph wind
 - 100% cloud cover
 - 24 AQI O3 🟩
 - 20 AQI PM2.5 🟩
-- 0.01 inches of precipitation in the past 24 hours
+- 0.03 inches of precipitation in the past 24 hours
-- 0.98 inches of rain and 0.44 inches of snow expected in the next 72 hours
+- 0.97 inches of rain and 0.5 inches of snow expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>